gw-inux/Jupyter-Notebooks/90_Streamlit_apps/GWP_Boundary_Conditions/docs/GWP_Boundary_Conditions_General_Instructions1.md

 - Modify the hydraulic conductivity and the recharge to see how the Q-h plot reacts (focus on the blue dot that represents the head and flow at the boundary).
 - Reset the recharge to a value of (approximately) 200 mm/yr.
 - Now toggle in the middle section of the :green[INPUT CONTROLS] for the :violet[Head-dependent flux BC].
 Make sure that the ***Q-h*** plot for the Head-dependent flux boundary is active.
 The magenta-dot represents the outflow and head at the boundary.
-- Assess the difference between the Specified head and the Head-dependent flux boundary by setting and resetting the :violet[Head-dependent flux BC] toggle and study the ***Q-h*** plot with the aquifer hydraulic conductivity higher than the Head-dependent flux boundary conductance.
+- Assess the difference between the Specified head and the Head-dependent flux boundary by setting and resetting the :violet[Head-dependent flux BC] toggle and study the ***Q-h*** plot with the value of aquifer hydraulic conductivity set higher than the conductance of the head-dependent flux boundary.
 The flow, which is solely a function of the recharge, is identical but the head at the boundary is increased if the :violet[Head-dependent flux BC] is active AND the conductance value is less than the aquifer hydraulic conductivity (the same would be the case for other head-dependent boundary conditions like :orange[**GHB**] or :green[**DRN**]).
 If the conductance is higher than the aquifer hydraulic conductivity, then including the river bed does not change the heads in the system.
 If the conductance is much lower than the aquifer hydraulic conductivity then there is a steep gradient between the aquifer head calculated at the boundary and the Head-dependent flux boundary (river) stage.
 - It is useful to experiment with values of conductance $C_{B}$ and observe how the heads in the model and the ***Q–h*** relationship change.

 A second way to use the Head-dependent flux (river) boundary: